psu13/mutable-hakyll/posts/line-go-up.md

 the bike much more comfortable than my previous full on carbon road bike and almost as comfy as the fatty tire machine.

-Finally, the Di2 drivetrain move the chain around with barely any effort on my part at all.
+Finally, the Di2 drivetrain shifts the chain around with barely any effort on my part at all.
 It's like having a spooky ghost shifting the bike for you, at least when the batteries are topped up (ugh).
-My only complaints are that I've had the chain slip off the front a few times, and I have a constant low level anxiety about the batteries, or the inscrutable embedded computer deciding to go out to lunch while I'm out and about.
+My main complaint is that I've had the chain slip off the front a few times.
+But I also have a constant low level anxiety about the batteries, or the inscrutable embedded computer deciding to go out to lunch while I'm out and about.
 The fact that each of these things has happened once already in the first year or use does not help my mental state.